 Northern red oak (Quercus rubra) is a handsome, adaptable tree that thrives in nearly any setting.
 Planting a red oak tree requires a bit of extra preparation, but the payoff is great; this American classic provides glorious summer shade and reliable fall color for many years to come.
 Read on for red oak tree information, then learn how to grow a red oak tree.

 Red oak is a hardy tree suitable for growing in USDA plant hardiness zones 3 through 8.
 This moderately fast-growing oak tree reaches mature heights of 60 to 75 feet, with a spread of 45 to 50 feet.
 The tree is valued for its deep root system, which makes it useful for planting near urban streets and sidewalks.

 How to Grow a Red Oak Tree

-Care of red oak trees is minimal, but a new tree requires regular moisture, especially during hot, dry weather.
+Care these trees is minimal, but a new tree requires regular moisture, especially during hot, dry weather.
 Water the tree deeply once every week in the absence of rainfall.
 Established trees are relatively drought tolerant.
-Treat young red oak trees with a commercial fungicide if you notice powdery mildew during warm, humid weather.
+Treat young trees with a commercial fungicide if you notice powdery mildew during warm, humid weather.
 Watch for aphids, which are usually easy to remove by spraying the foliage with a strong stream of water.
 Otherwise, use an insecticidal soap spray.